wumm-project/OpenDiscovery/README.md

 ## The directory structure

+* Tetris-2009 - Material from the TETRIS project.
 * Pictures - A collection of pictures useful for presentations of different aspects of the TRIZ approach together with known licensing information.
 See the README.md over there.